ScaleChain/distai/README.md

 5) ICO fundraising

-Start ICO fundraising to raise funds for assuring the quality of dist.ai, and building AI services on top of the dist.ai blockchain.
+Start the ICO fundraising to raise funds for assuring the quality of dist.ai, and building AI services on top of the dist.ai blockchain.

 6) M3: Final release